Hkaur3025/SOP-on-Adverse-Drug-Reactions-/README.md

 # SOP-on-Adverse-Drug-Reactions-
-Technical writing documentation on the process for pharmacy
+Technical writing documentation on the process for pharmacovigilance